best in class

 Size range: 0 to 20 | Rise and compression: High-rise, mid-compression | Pockets: None

-Lululemon’s workout gear has been recommended to us by many, many fitness experts, and Wunder Train tights are the brand’s longtime best-selling pair — and a favorite among yoga instructors.
+I’ve been testing out a pair of Lululemon’s Wunder Train tights for more than a year now, and they look and feel as good as new even after all that time spent in my local laundromat’s industrial-strength dryer.
+That quality of construction is partly why Lululemon’s workout gear has been recommended to us by many, many fitness experts.
+Wunder Train tights are the brand’s longtime best-selling pair — and a favorite among yoga instructors.
 “Lululemon has nailed the yoga pant,” says Jones.
 “They’ve really refined it over the past 20 years, and it has gotten better and better.”
 Kate Posch, who teaches at Sky Ting, praises the high-waisted fit in particular: “I live for high-rise and for not having to keep pulling up my pants while practicing or teaching.”
 They’re also a favorite of Erin Brockovich, who was very particular about what she likes and does not: “If I’m doing yoga, and I’m down on my knees and lifting my butt up, I don’t want to wear leggings that you can see through.
 At the same time, I’m like Goldilocks: I don’t like the superthin ones, but some are too thick.
 The Lululemon material is just right.
 It isn’t so heavy, but I have assurance that you can’t see my butt in them.”
 Ashley Rosenberg, a modelFIT instructor, calls the style “the forever classic” that’s “just unbeatable.”
-Katherine Gundling, a coach and programmer at ICE CrossFit NYC and Oculus CrossFit, agrees that they stand out among a sea of imitators: “They will last you years and stay in great condition.”
+While originally designed for the mat, I usually wear my Wunder Train tights when running, and they’re ideal for all sorts of workouts.
+Katherine Gundling, a coach and programmer at ICE CrossFit NYC and Oculus CrossFit, says that they stand out among a sea of imitators: “They will last you years and stay in great condition.”

 Best yoga pants with pockets